splunk/public-o11y-docs/apm/span-tags/cmms.rst

 ==================================================================
 You can create charts, dashboards, and alerts based on your custom Monitoring MetricSet.

 To use the custom dimensionalized Monitoring MetricSets you have created, apply the filter ``sf_dimensionalized:true``.
-This filters out the metrics created by the default Monitoring Metricset.
+This filters out the metrics created by the default Monitoring MetricSet.
 To filter your metrics even more, use the new dimension you have created which is the tag name you indexed.

 .. list-table::
    :header-rows: 1